Novfensec/KvDeveloper/README.md

 - **MVC Structure**: Includes templates with Model-View-Controller (MVC) architecture. `(recommended KivyMD==1.1.1)`
 - **Navigation and Toolbar**: Templates with built-in navigation and toolbar screens.
 - **Customizable**: Easily extend and customize the templates to fit your project needs.
+- **Build Workflows and Jupyter Notebooks**: Generates build workflows for github based conversions and jupyter notebooks for colab based converions.

 ## Installation
 - Install KvDeveloper using pip: